elklein96/gitpapers-blog/Getting_Started_Android.md

 After the line `setContentView(R.layout.activity_main);` insert the following:

+	<TextView
+        android:id="@+id/helloLabel"
+        android:layout_width="wrap_content"
+        android:layout_height="wrap_content"
+        android:text="" />

     <Button
         android:id="@+id/helloButton"
         android:layout_width="wrap_content"
         android:layout_height="wrap_content"
-        android:text="Button" />
+        android:text="Click me!" />

 * What did we just do?
-First, we created a Button, linked it to the button in `activity_main.xml` (the layout file) and assigned it a listener in `onCreate` (the Main Activity).
-This means that
+First, we created a Button and a TextView, linked the button to the button in `activity_main.xml` (the layout file) and assigned it a listener in `onCreate` (the Main Activity).
+This means that when the app is launched, a button is drawn on the screen (due to the XML) and will listen for a click.

+* Next, we need to tell the program what to do when the button is clicked.

+After the line `public void onClick(View view){` insert the following:

+	label.setText("Hello, Android!");

+* Now when we click the button, the TextView, called label, will display "Hello, Android!";